My Story

 If you’re wondering what this work feels like, you can listen to a real session at the link below the page.

-Looking back, I can now see this clearly: the churches I grew up in were filled with genuinely loving people, and at the same time they existed within a system shaped by fear, control, and power.
-I was raised in fundamentalist Christianity, and much of what I experienced there felt real and meaningful.
+I was raised in fundamentalist Christianity, and some of what I experienced felt real and meaningful.
 I belonged.
 I was cared for.
 At times I truly sensed the presence and love of something greater than myself.
-Those experiences mattered and were not imagined.
+Those experiences mattered—they were not imagined.
+But woven into that warmth was a system shaped by fear, control, and power, where love and belonging often felt conditional, and where questioning or doubt carried consequences.

-Trauma bonding also occurred in my family system.
 My family, like many others, carried unspoken generational pain.
 We were encouraged to keep that pain private in order to preserve the image of being a “good Christian family.”
 Appearance mattered more than healing.
 Childhood trauma went unnamed, while righteousness was performed.

 Hear What an IFS 55 min Session Sounds Like